huonglt/toy-robot/README.md

 ### Introduction

 A simulation of a toy robot moving on a square table top, of dimensions 5 units x 5 units.\
-The game can be played either via console or via a text file with pre-loaded commands.
+The game can be played either via console or via pre-loaded commands in a textfile.\n Add commands of your choice to data/data.txt if you want to play with different commands

 ### Requirements